-With appropriate permissions, as already mentioned above, a ticket entered into Trac can at any time be modified by annotating.
+Once a ticket has been entered into Trac, you can at any time change the information by annotating the bug.
+This means changes and comments to the ticket are logged as a part of the ticket itself.

-Then, annotations like changes and comments to the ticket are logged as a part of the ticket itself.
 When viewing a ticket, the history of changes will appear below the main ticket area.